prosodylab/prosodylab-alignermodels/README.md

 ### Create a Pull Request

+To update your folder with other models and the main folder with your models, you can create a pull request.
 In your Terminal application enter the following to merge and fetch updates from the Prosodylab-AlignerModels:

 	$ git pull origin master